NNLO B-fragmentation fits and their application to $t\bar t$ production and decay at the LHC: Extraction of NNLO -fragmentation functions from data

 where $\otimes$ denotes the usual integral convolution, $\mu_{Fr}$ is the factorization scale associated with the fragmentation function, $m_b$ is the pole mass of the $b$ quark and the index $i$ runs over all partons that can contribute.
 Typically, one includes the heavy flavor ($b$ and $\bar b$ in this case), all lighter flavors and antiflavors as well as the gluon.
 Heavier quarks (top in this case) are not included.
 Further details can be found in ref.~\cite{Czakon:2021ohs}.

 The process-independent set of fragmentation functions $D_{i\to B}$ can be further factorized into perturbative and non-perturbative components

-The scale $\mu_{Fr,0}$ appearing in the above equation sets the scale at which the non-perturbative fragmentation process $b\to B$ takes place.
-It is low, of the order of the mass $m_b$ of the heavy quark.
-The standard choice for this scale, which we also adopt in this work, is $\mu_{Fr,0}=m_b$.
-On the other hand, the scale $\mu_{Fr}$ is large, of the order of the hard scale in the process i.e.~one has $\mu_{Fr}\sim m_Z\gg \mu_{Fr,0}$.
+The scale $\mu_{Fr}$ appearing in the above equations sets the scale at which the perturbative fragmentation process $i\to b$ takes place.
+The only other scale on which $D_{i\to b}$ depends is the mass $m_b$ of the heavy quark, suggesting $\mu_{Fr} \sim m_b$ as the natural choice.
+On the other hand, the partonic cross sections also depend on the scale $\mu_{Fr}$, suggesting it should be of the order of the hard scale in the process i.e.~$\mu_{Fr}\sim m_Z\gg m_b$.
 This hierarchy of scales introduces large collinear logarithms to all orders of the strong coupling constant.
-These logs are resummed with the help of the DGLAP evolution equation which the functions $D_{i\to B}$ satisfy.
+These logs are resummed with the help of the DGLAP evolution equations which the functions $D_{i\to b}$ satisfy.

 One of the main goals of this work is to provide a fit from $\ee$ data of the non-perturbative fragmentation function $\DNP$ for the fragmentation of a $b$-quark into a $B$-hadron.
 The function $\DNP$ is fully defined only once the perturbative cross-section $d\sigma_i/dz$ and the perturbative fragmentation function $D_{i\to b}$ have been fully specified, to which we turn next.